IsolatedScarab/IsolatedScarab/README.md

 - 👋 Hi, I’m @IsolatedScarab
-- 👀 I’m interested in ...
-Data Science
+- 👀 I’m interested in ... web development and cyber security
 - 🌱 I’m currently learning ...
-Python, HTML, CSS and Javascript
+HTML, CSS and Javascript through The Odin Project
 - 📫 How to reach me ...
 Luke6595@gmail.com

 <!---